tiger2877/liri-node-app/README.md

 ### Requirements

 To retrieve the data that will power this app, you'll need to send requests to the Bands in Town, Spotify and OMDB APIs.
-You'll find these Node packages crucial for this assignment.
+You'll find these Node packages crucial for this assignment:

 | Node APM | Description |
 | --- | --- |